Overv/VulkanTutorial/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 in [a future chapter](!Drawing_a_triangle/Swap_chain_recreation).
 For now we'll assume that we'll only ever create one swap chain.

-Now add a class member to store the `VkSwapChainKHR` object with a proper deleter.
+Now add a class member to store the `VkSwapchainKHR` object with a proper deleter.
 Make sure to add it after `device` so that it gets cleaned up before the logical device is.